JesuHrz/killa/README.md

 ## How to create your first store

-In order to create your first store you need to provide an object which will manage your state **(the internal state is inmutable).**
+In order to create your first store you need to provide an object which will manage your state. **(The internal state is inmutable)**

 ```js